-Have you thought about getting your Federal Firearms License (FFL) to serve your community in a unique way?
+Have you thought about getting your Federal Firearms License (FFL) to serve your community uniquely?
 As an FFL holder, you are allowed to sell and distribute firearms.

 The requirements to get your FFL in Virginia are complex, especially in some major city areas.
-At Rocket FFL, we plan to help you eliminate as much hassle as we can from the process.
+At Rocket FFL, we help you eliminate as much hassle as we can from the process.

 To help you understand the requirements for obtaining your FFL in Virginia, we’ll discuss: